Peter Thiel: Support for political candidates

 Thiel is a member of the Republican Party.
 He contributes to both Libertarian and Republican candidates and causes.

-In December 2007, Thiel endorsed Ron Paul for President.
+In December 2007, Thiel endorsed Ron Paul for President in the 2008 United States presidential election.
 After Paul failed to secure the Republican nomination, Thiel contributed to the John McCain campaign.

-In 2010, Thiel supported Meg Whitman in her unsuccessful bid for the governorship of California.
+In 2010, Thiel supported Republican Meg Whitman in her unsuccessful bid for the governorship of California.
 He contributed the maximum allowable $25,900 to the Whitman campaign.

 In 2012, Thiel, along with Nosek and Scott Banister, put their support behind the Endorse Liberty Super PAC.
 Collectively they gave $3.9 million to Endorse Liberty, whose purpose was to promote Ron Paul.
-As of 31 January 2012, Endorse Liberty reported spending about $3.3 million promoting Paul by setting up two YouTube channels, buying ads from Google, Facebook and StumbleUpon, and building a presence on the Web.
-After Paul again failed to secure the nomination, Thiel contributed to the Mitt Romney/Paul Ryan presidential ticket of 2012.
+After Paul again failed to secure the nomination in the 2012 United States presidential election, Thiel contributed to the Mitt Romney/Paul Ryan presidential ticket of 2012.

 Thiel initially supported Carly Fiorina's campaign during the 2016 GOP presidential primary elections.
 After Fiorina dropped out, Thiel supported Donald Trump and became one of the California delegates for Trump's nomination.
-He was a headline speaker during the convention, during which he announced that he was "proud to be gay," for which the assembled Republicans cheered.
-On 15 October 2016, Thiel announced a $1.25 million donation in support of Donald Trump's presidential campaign.
+He was a headline speaker during the 2016 Republican National Convention, during which he announced that he was proud to be gay, Republican, and American, for which the assembled Republicans cheered.
+On 15 October 2016, Thiel announced a $1.25 million donation in support of Donald Trump's 2016 presidential campaign.

 Thiel stated to The New York Times: "I didn't give him any money for a long time because I didn't think it mattered, and then the campaign asked me to."
-After Trump's victory, Thiel was named to the executive committee of the President-elect's transition team.
+After Trump's victory, Thiel was named to the executive committee of the president-elect's transition team.

-Thiel also has his own political-action committee, Free Forever, which is committed to supporting political candidates who support stricter border control, restrictive immigration policy, funds for veterans, and anti-interventionist foreign policy, among other things.
+In 2017, Gavin Newsom (then lieutenant governor of California), whose campaign and marijuana legalization effort Thiel had supported, noted that Thiel cared deeply about criminal justice reform and had done a lot of behind-the-scene good work on marriage equality, which he was also passionate about.
+Newsom remarked, though, that "None of us are jumping up and down that he's aligned himself with President Donald Trump."